AmyKeedwell/Milestone-Project-Resume/README.md

 ![Am-I-Responsive-Image](READMEimages/amiresponsive.PNG)

 This project is aimed at future employers and colaborators.
-The resume itself showcases my skills so far and will document my progress as I learn more coding languages and expand my portfolio.
+The resume itself showcases my skills so far in HTML and CSS and will document my progress as I learn more coding languages and expand my portfolio.

 ## User Stories
 * An employer seeking a junior developer.